Location & opening hours

 Bicycles, e-bikes, e-scooters and e-unicycles

-Bicycles and e-bikes are accepted on the IFS Cloud Cable Car at all times.
+Bicycles are accepted on the IFS Cloud Cable Car at all times.

-Guests with bicycles and e-bikes travel for free on the cable car before 09:30 on weekdays, excluding bank holidays.
+Guests with bicycles travel for free on the cable car before 09:30 on weekdays, excluding bank holidays.

-E-scooters and e-unicycles are prohibited on the IFS Cloud Cable Car following TfL's policy.
+E-scooters and e-unicycles are prohibited on the IFS Cloud Cable Car in line with TfL policy.

 The IFS Cloud Cable Car has step-free access, and is accessible to most wheelchairs including motorised wheelchairs and mobility scooters.